 Good luck, and King’s Honor!

-All characters begin with 5 health.
-Your character’s Health is the indicator of how resistant your character is to being knocked out or incapacitated.
-A character’s maximum health may be increased through leveling up one’s Stamina.
-Health lost to damage is restored through healing abilities and after events.
+All player characters begin with 5 hit points.
+Your character’s Hit Points act as the indicator of how resistant your character is to being knocked out or incapacitated.
+A character’s maximum hit points may be increased through taking the Stamina perk.
+Hit points lost to damage is restored through healing abilities and after events.

 When facing hostile terrain, weather, or damaging environments, the event leader may call for an Environment Roll.
 Abilities may or may not be able to be used at DM discretion.
 The default Environmental Roll is “/roll 20”.

-Diplomacy Roll When a player attempts to persuade a character to do something, the event leader may call for a Diplomacy Roll.
+When a player attempts to persuade a character to do something, the event leader may call for a Diplomacy Roll.
 Abilities are never able to be used though bonuses and penalties may be awarded at DM discretion.
-The default Diplomacy Roll is “roll 20”.
+Successful rolls are determined by a given threshold or highest roll.
+The default Diplomacy Roll is “/roll 20”.

 If there is something to be discovered or noticed in the current environment, the event leader may call for a Perception Roll.
 Abilities are never able to be used though bonuses and penalties may be awarded at DM discretion.
 Successful rolls are determined by a given threshold or highest roll.
 The default Perception Roll is “/roll 20”.

 If there is useful information that one of the characters might know, the event leader may call for a Knowledge Roll.
 Abilities are never able to be used though bonuses and penalties may be awarded at DM discretion.
 Successful rolls are determined by a given threshold of highest roll.
 The default Knowledge Roll is “/roll 20”.

 Your character's Armor Class will determine what bonuses your character will receive in combat.
 Characters with bulkier armor will have a lesser chance of being damaged, while characters with lighter armor will be able to select more abilities and perks.